Update: A video has shown a phone that's supposedly the Google Pixel 3 Lite in detail, as well as revealing most of the specs.

 Though the Google Pixel 3 Lite apparently uses LCD rather than OLED.
 It’s also said to have a 1080 x 2280 resolution, a 444ppi pixel density (much the same as the Pixel 3) and a plastic rather than glass back.
 It’s seemingly codenamed Sargo and, as you can see in the images below, appears to have a 3.5mm headphone port.

-While we’d take these leaks with a pinch of salt, the photos all look convincing and all match up with one another, so there’s a good chance this really is the Pixel 3 Lite that we’re looking at.
+While we’d take these leaks with a pinch of salt, the photos all look convincing and all match up with one another, as does the video, so there’s a good chance this really is the Pixel 3 Lite that we’re looking at.

 Google Pixel 3 Lite camera and battery